ethereum/consensus-specs/specs/networking/p2p-interface.md

 The encoding-dependent header may carry metadata or assertions such as the encoded payload length, for integrity and attack proofing purposes.
 It is not strictly necessary to length-prefix payloads, because req/resp streams are single-use, and stream closures implicitly delimit the boundaries, but certain encodings like SSZ do, for added security.

-`encoded-payload` has a maximum byte size of `RQRP_MAX_SIZE`.
+`encoded-payload` has a maximum byte size of `REQ_RESP_MAX_SIZE`.

-Clients MUST ensure the payload size is less than or equal to `RQRP_MAX_SIZE`, if not, they SHOULD reset the stream immediately.
+Clients MUST ensure the payload size is less than or equal to `REQ_RESP_MAX_SIZE`, if not, they SHOULD reset the stream immediately.
 Clients tracking peer reputation MAY decrement the score of the misbehaving peer under this circumstance.

 #### Requesting side